atsign-foundation/.github/atGitHub.md

 30 days back in time.
 Restore to GitHub or clone directly from BackHub.
 GitHub repository backups have never been easier.

-### DigitalOcean

-Vestigial from when Digital Ocean was a more important part of our cloud infrastructure.
-(We still use it for DNS, but we don't use GitHub integration for that).

 ### Semantic PRs

 > A GitHub app to check that pull requests follow the Conventional Commits spec